Relintai/pandemonium_engine_docs/usage/assets_pipeline/importing_scenes.md

 Storage
 ^^^^^^^

-By default, Godot imports a single scene.
+By default, Pandemonium imports a single scene.
 This option allows specifying that nodes below the root will each be a separate scene and instanced into the imported one.